kojodoc/kojodoc.github.io/reference/abuffer-hmap-hset.md

 <a name="hashset"/>
 **3 HashSet**

+*Note* -- A HashSet is a type of Set (an unordered collection of values).

 A HashSet is an unordered collection of objects.
 Checking if an object is present in a set, or removing an object from a set - is very efficient.